-CFVC provides comprehensive eye exams that will discover the causes of why your vision is not achieving its maximum potential.
+CFVC provides full comprehensive eye exams that will discover the causes of why your vision is not achieving its maximum potential.
 Usually this is due to nearsightedness, farsightedness, astigmatism and presbyopia.
 However, there are other focusing related abnormalities that may be affecting vision and this too is evaluated in our exams.

 In addition to receiving the perfect prescription to fix your vision needs (if needed at all), detecting early signs of vision threatening ailments such as glaucoma, macular degeneration, diabetic retinopathy and cataracts will be assessed.
 Often times early signs of systemic medical conditions can be uncovered during the eye exam such as diabetes, hypertension, cardiovascular disease, neurologic disorders and thyroid disease.
 Even certain medications can have an impact on the health of your eye and at CFVC we will monitor for these warning signs.